End Japanese dolphin slaughter

 Westminster, London.
 Sat 28 Jan 2017

-rally opposite Parliament before marching in a funeral procession for a second
+rally opposite Parliament before marching in a funeral procession

-be born at the start of the NHS in 1948, Paula Peters of DPAC,
+to be born at the start of the NHS in 1948, Paula Peters of DPAC,

 Ealing Save our NHS secretary Eve Turner, Junior Doctor Aislinn

-Macklin-Doherty and paediatrician Tony O'Sullivan Co-chair of Keep Our NHS Public.
+Macklin-Doherty and paediatrician Tony O'Sullivan Co-chair of Keep

-NHS are a cut of £22 billion in funding of an already
+the NHS are a cut of £22 billion in funding of an already

 overstretched service that is rapidly being privatised and where many

 Ban HP from BETT show